noasoder/noasoder.github.io/README.md

-## Welcome to my devlog
+# Welcome to my devlog

-Join in my journey as a game developer
+Join in my journey as a game developer.
+## Currently working on:
+* Round 13
+* Alone In Darkness

 You can use the [editor on GitHub](https://github.com/noasoder/noasoder.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.